 - Health Outcomes and Lifestyle in a Sample of People with Multiple Sclerosis (HOLISM): Open to existing participants over 66 countries – open now, existing participants will be end a link

-- RADAR-CNS: Open to people with MS in the RADAR-CNS study, based in Italy – open now
+- RADAR-CNS: Open to people with MS in the RADAR-CNS study, based in Italy – currently not open

 - icompanion app: open to people with MS anywhere in the world in English, French, German and Dutch – open now. (please log in on the website to share your data or install the app on your smartphone)

 If, for any reason, you do not wish to participate in any of the initiatives above, you can submit your information directly into the central global platform kindly provided by QMENTA here (English), here for Spanish (español) and here for French (français).
 Your information will be anonymous and will be combined with the data coming from MS registries around the world.